chrishokamp/qe_sequence_labeling/experiment_configs/nematus/README.md

 ## Tuning

+# WORKING: note that we _know_ which model is the best from each of the runs -- check perf with i.e. averaging `best_model`
+# WORKING: from each of the run types

 #### Optimize Ensemble Decoding Weights with MERT

 Get the paths to the best N models in a directory